-- NFC- Near Field Communication is a type of money transfer that is contactless using a smart-phone that is NFC enabled to a transmitter device that is POS attached.
+- NFC- Near Field Communication is a type of money transfer that is contactless using a smartphone that is NFC enabled to a transmitter device that is POS attached.

 - Payment apps- The mobile wallet app acts as a payment app channel that is effective and highly efficient.
-The payment apps provide support to all types of payment by partnering with local merchants.
+The payment apps support all types of payment by partnering with local merchants.
 They include popular payment apps like PayPal, Apple Pay, and android pay that work even in offline mode.

 - Split bills option – This mobile wallet app feature allows users to split bills by simply adding the other user’s profile against the total bill amount.
 The app then alerts the concerned party on the slit amount typically.
 This feature is essential for enabling cost-sharing when need be.

-- No minimum or maximum transaction restrictions – An efficient mobile wallet app is one that a developer has created to allow users to transact with any minimum or maximum amount without any limits what so ever.
+- No minimum or maximum transaction restrictions – An efficient mobile wallet app is one that a developer has created to allow users to transact with any minimum or maximum amount without any limits whatsoever.

 - Issue of Receipts – A proper mobile wallet app ensures users get a receipt upon request after a transaction for accountability purposes.
 The receipt contains the type, amount, date, time, sender, and receiver details of a transaction type.

-- Redeem Points- A suitable mobile wallet is on that rewards its users with discounts or free vouchers in instances where a certain transaction threshold or milestone reached.
+- Redeem Points- A suitable mobile wallet is on that rewards its users with discounts or free vouchers in instances where a certain transaction threshold or milestone is reached.

-Below mentioned are the type of industries that can benefit from the use of a mobile wallet app:
+Below mentioned are the type of industries that can benefit from the use of a mobile wallet app.

-- E-commerce payments – Shopping On the internet has been made easier as users need to have a registered line, and they are good to go.
-Also, E-commerce shopping is accountable as there is usually a transaction receipt after purchase.
+- E-commerce payments – Shopping on the internet has been made easier as users need to have a registered line, and they are good to go.
+Also, eCommerce shopping is accountable as there is usually a transaction receipt after purchase.